 Dr. Darin Detwiler is an Associate Teaching Professor and Assistant Dean in the College of Professional Studies.
 He is the recipient of CPS’s 2016 Excellence in Teaching Award.
-On July 17 and 23, 2020, in CATLR educator exchanges titled “What I’ve Learned from Teaching in Formats Like Hybrid NUflex,” Detwiler shared his strategies for working with students in hybrid-flexible teaching contexts that are similar to the Hybrid NUflex model that will be launched in Fall 2020.
+On July 17 and 23, 2020, in CATLR educator exchanges titled “What I’ve Learned from Teaching in Formats Like Hybrid NUflex,” Detwiler shared his strategies for working with students in hybrid-flexible teaching contexts that are similar to the Hybrid NUflex model that was launched in Fall 2020.
 In addition to Detwiler’s tips, session attendees shared their experiences and ideas in the chat.
 Below are highlights, related materials, and recordings from these sessions.

 What Are Students’ Greatest Concerns?